SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ```

 Given below is code that shows how Cholesky decomposition has been
 implemented by using Commons Math API.
-Similarly, LU Decomposition and
-QR factorization have been implemented.

 #### Cholesky Decomposition